Sasha Colby: Career

-Sasha Colby has been described as a "beauty queen", a "drag legend", and a "pageant legend".
-She won the Miss Continental competition in 2012.
+Sasha Colby graduated from high school at 17, left Hawaii and moved to Las Vegas, Nevada at 18.
+It was around this time that she began doing sex work for money in order to medically and cosmetically transition.
+Colby began professionally doing drag in Vegas, working at gay bars five nights out of the week for six months before moving back to Hawaii and being able to present herself as a fully realized transgender woman.

+Colby has been described as a "beauty queen", a "drag legend", and a "pageant legend".
+She first competed at Miss Continental in 2005 where she placed as 4th Alternate and 5th overall, returning in 2006 in 12th place.
+After an taking time off from the pageant for 3 years, she returned in 2009 as 1st Runner-Up before winning in 2012.
+Her winning talent show number was a lip sync performance to a megamix track featuring the songs "Angels and Men" by Juno Reactor, "Drama" by Club 69 with Kim Cooper, "Royal T" by the Crookers with Róisín Murphy, "Rhythm is My Bitch" by Kevin Aviance, and "212" by Azealia Banks.

 In 2018, Sasha Colby was cast in Sasha Velour's drag showcase NightGowns and appeared in the stage show's 2020 docu-series.
 Alongside other drag queens, Sasha Colby walked the runway before Jennifer Lopez's performance at the iHeartRadio Music Awards wearing a look inspired by Lopez.
 Chrissy Callahan of NBC News said Sasha Colby's look "channeled" the "Jenny from the Block" music video.

 Sasha Colby is also known as a model and activist.
 In 2020, she represented Hawaii in GLAAD's video, which featured drag queens from all 50 states and Washington, D.C., and sought to mobilize voters in the 2020 U.S. presidential election.
 Before the COVID-19 pandemic, she organized a monthly trans-inclusive event at The Chapel, a gay bar in West Hollywood, California.